Hotel Pulitzer: Facilities

-The Hotel Pulitzer has 225 rooms.
+Pulitzer Amsterdam has 225 rooms.
+The hotel offers family suites and has been included in travel guides to family-friendly hotels in Amsterdam.
 All of the rooms are non-smoking, in compliance with legal obligations in Amsterdam.
 The hotel has nine conference rooms, and the salons and reception facilities can accommodate up to 500 people.
+Independent city and guide sources describe Jansz as an all-day restaurant serving contemporary Dutch cuisine, while Pulitzer’s Bar is presented as a notable cocktail bar within the hotel.

 The hotel has its own canal boat, moored on the Prinsengracht canal outside the hotel.